 Barking is a form of communication.
 Most dogs will bark when they feel threatened or feel something that ‘belongs’ to them is threatened.
 This could be you, their dog walker, your property, their food, their toys etc. They bark to warn of danger, alert humans to intruders, and may also bark from boredom or anxiety.
 Barking should not always be discouraged,, of course, but it can become a problem if it’s persistent,, and it can indicate that a dog’s needs are not being addressed.

-Dogs also tend to react differently when they’re on a leash rather than when they’re running freely.
+Dogs also tend to react differently when on a leash rather than when running freely.
 Many dogs will lunge and bark whilst on a leash – because this behaviour will keep other dogs away.
-This can be because a dog is not very well socialised and/or has a fear or dislike of other dogs, or simply because he feels threatened.
+This can be because a dog is not well socialised and/or has a fear or dislike of other dogs, or simply because he feels threatened.

 Many dogs feel frustrated whilst on a leash because they are being restrained.
 Dogs behave very differently when off the leash when faced with other dogs – they approach each other slowly,, usually with their heads bowed, and they avoid eye contact initially.
 They sometimes have their tails wagging and display signs of friendly interest.
 In contrast, dogs on leashes are in an artificial situation; they are forced to approach each other head-on at a faster pace and are thus more likely to make eye contact.

 Eye contact is a threatening gesture for dogs, and this,, coupled with both dogs straining on their leads, adds to the tension that frequently results in the dogs barking and lunging at one another.